Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/tableau.markdown

 Follow these instructions to download, install, and set up the Easysoft ODBC-JDBC gateway.

 {{%note%}}
-If you don't want to use the Easysoft ODBC-JDBC Gateway, you can run the demo using your preferred bridge implementation.
+If you don't want to use the Easysoft ODBC-JDBC Gateway, you can use your preferred bridge implementation.
 {{%/note%}}

 ### Installing the Easysoft ODBC-JDBC Gateway